 In addition to being one of the best sources of omega-3 fatty acids (which support healthy brain and eye development), Cassetty identifies salmon as a great protein choice that can be bought fresh, frozen or canned.

 An impressive source of vitamin C, kiwis are also helpful in alleviating constipation, Cassetty says.
-For a sweet treat, she recommends dipping them in a little dark chocolate.
+For a sweet treat, try dipping them in a little dark chocolate or adding them atop your similarly healthy bowl of Greek yogurt.

 6. Pumpkin Seeds